-The One Simple Secret to Surviving Any Crisis
+Acceptance: The Secret to Surviving Any Crisis

-We recently hovered on the edge of evacuation for 12 days due to the King Fire, a forest fire that nearly reached 100,000 acres.
+A few years back, we hovered on the edge of evacuation for 12 days due to the King Fire, a forest fire that nearly reached 100,000 acres.
 We got up on a sunny Saturday morning, never realizing that would be the day an angry man would punctuate a domestic dispute by setting fire to a tree in the other person’s yard.
 Certainly, no one expected that one act of anger to set off a fire that would exceed the size of the city of Atlanta.

 However, he did set that fire, and it came as close as 2 miles to our home over the almost-two-weeks that we watched with bated breath.